PhoneNET: Functionality

 Farallon PhoneNET and Apple LocalTalk transceivers.
-Both connected computing devices (like Macintoshes and LaserWriter printers) with Serial ports to LocalTalk local area networks.
-The Farallon transceiver did so over ANSI/TIA-568 standard structured cabling plants, while the Apple transceiver used a short-range proprietary daisy chain.
+Both connect computing devices (like Macintoshes and LaserWriter printers) with serial ports to LocalTalk local area networks.
+The Farallon transceiver does so over ANSI/TIA-568 standard structured cabling plants, while the Apple transceiver uses a short-range proprietary daisy chain.

 Unlike LocalTalk's four-wire grounded implementation, PhoneNET uses a single twisted pair, or the outside two wires of a four-conductor flat cable.

 As normal telephone equipment uses the yellow and black wires in cabling while voice uses green and red, PhoneNET can share cabling with telephones, allowing both phone calls and networking over a single cable.
 Cable connectors lock together unlike AppleTalk Personal Network, reducing disconnections.

+Decline

+Apple eventually created a new protocol, dubbed Ethertalk, to allow the AppleTalk protocol to be used over Ethernet cables.
+Hardware adapters to bridge LocalTalk (and by extension PhoneNET) and Ethertalk, were made by third party companies such as Asanté and Farallon.
+In 1994 Apple released a free piece of software, LocalTalk Bridge to perform the same function, which could be run on computers with System 7.1 through Mac OS 9.

+The original 1998 iMac was the first Macintosh to remove the Mini-DIN 8 serial port in favor of USB, and as such it and subsequent Apple computers would not be compatible with either PhoneNET or LocalTalk.

 Reception

+By 1988 PhoneNET was so widely used that when PC Magazine evaluated TOPS, it used PhoneNET wiring without mentioning LocalTalk.

 The University of Michigan Computing Center in 1988 recommended PhoneNET over LocalTalk, citing its much lower installation cost by using telephone cabling, longer network distance, and more flexible topology.
 The university's telephone department was able to use existing telephone cabling to install PhoneNET networks without affecting phone service.

-Superseded by

-Though PhoneNET transceivers are still available from third parties for use on legacy Macintosh networks, no Apple computer or device has been made with the RS-422 mini-DIN-8 serial ports required for LocalTalk networking since the discontinuation of the Power Macintosh G3 in 1999.

-As of 2023, Apple devices use Ethernet or wireless networking.